EmmyVoita/EmmyVoita.github.io/_posts/2025-1-24-FSM-Character-Controller.markdown

 * WalkingOnSlope
 * JumpingOnSlope

-These additional states would introduce redundancy as they would share essentially the same transitions and only slightly differ in their behaviour (calculating the same movement just for a slope).
+These additional states would introduce redundancy as they would share essentially the same transitions and only slightly differ in their behavior (calculating the same movement just for a slope).
 This demonstrates how quickly the number of states can grow to represent every possible scenario.

-Instead of defining individual states for each situation, I refactored the design by abstracting the "OnSlope" behaviour into a seperate system.
+Instead of defining individual states for each situation, I refactored the design by abstracting the "OnSlope" behavior into a  separate system.
 Thereby, separating the logic for slopes from the movement states and treating it as its own concern.
-This resulted in a secondary FSM for processing and applying the players movement.
+This resulted in a secondary FSM for processing and applying the player's movement.
 For my current implementation, I need two states to represent this FSM: Normal and OnSlope.

 <!--
  Since I only have two states, I did not necessarily need to implement a full state pattern, which is why I just use a conditional.
 However, if I had more complex scenario, I could extend this approach by introducing a second FSM specifically for handling movement calculations.